OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

   * Jira allows to create and use API Token natively or through a third-party plugin.
     * If the user is using **Jira native API Token generation**, refer [this](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) link for generating Jira API Token.
     * If the user is using **third party plugin for API Token generation**, please refer to the documentation of the third-party plugin for generating the API Token.
 For example, if the API Token provider is 'API Token Authentication Jira', the documentation for API Token generation is present in their [guide](https://www.resolution.de/post/how-to-create-api-tokens-for-jira-server-s-rest-api/).
       * There are different ways in which the API Token can be generated and used for communication with Jira API through third-party plugins.
-To check whether the API Token provided by the third-party plugin is supported in  {{ spaceName  }} or not, please check if API Token is authenticated through any of these two 'Authorization' header formats:
+To check whether the API Token provided by the third-party plugin is supported in  {{ <code class="expression">space.vars.SITENAME</code>  }} or not, please check if API Token is authenticated through any of these two 'Authorization' header formats:
         * Authorization **Basic `<credentials>`** - where **`<credentials>`** is the base64 encoding of username: API Token (token generated through third-party plugin).
         * Authorization **Bearer `<API token>`** - where **`<API token>`** is the API Token generated through third-party plugin.